JohnDev19/Animated-Burger/README.md

 # Animated Burger

-Animated burger with different styles and animations.
+Animated burger or Hamburger Menu with different styles and animations.
 It uses HTML, CSS, and JavaScript to create an interactive experience.

 ![Demo](IMG_20240116_200509.jpg)